 In relation to council tax, the current Scottish Government has council tax reform as one of its key priorities although there is no concrete timescale for it.
 It is planned that a citizen's assembly will be set up to consider the way forward and the situation will be monitored by the Assessor through the Scottish Assessors Association and its Domestic Subjects Committee of which he is currently the Secretary.
-In addition, restrictions imposed by the pandemic hindered progress in the disposal of council tax appeals.
-However, a timetable of hearings of the Valuation Appeal Committees has now been established for the 2022 calendar year.
+The First-tier Tribunal (Transfer of Functions of Valuation Appeal Committees) Regulations 2023 has introduced a particular challenge by reducing to six weeks the period within which a Council Tax proposal must be dealt with.